countertop materials

 They are heat—and moisture-resistant, easy to clean, and durable, although they may suffer scorching and scratching.

-So there you have it: eight countertop substances widely recognized as quality alternatives, each with its own advantages.
+So there you have it!
+The above 8 countertop substances are widely recognized as quality alternatives, each with its own advantages.
 All are comparably priced to or more affordable than the mellowing mainstay known as granite.

 author avatar